NFL Network

-NFL Network (occasionally abbreviated on-air as NFLN) is an American sports-oriented pay television network owned by the National Football League NTP and is part of NFL Media, which also includes NFL.com, NFL Films, NFL Mobile, NFL Now and NFL RedZone.
+NFL Network (occasionally abbreviated on-air as NFLN) is an American sports-oriented pay television network owned by NFL Media, a joint venture of ESPN (via ABC Inc.) and the NFL.
 Dedicated to American football, the network features game telecasts from the NFL, as well as NFL-related content including analysis programs, specials and documentaries.

 The network is headquartered in the NFL Los Angeles building located next to SoFi Stadium in Inglewood, California, and broadcasts its worldwide feed from Encompass Digital Media (formerly Crawford Communications, and Broadcast Facilities Inc.) in Atlanta, Georgia.
-The network has secondary East Coast facilities in the NFL Films building in Mount Laurel, New Jersey.
+It has secondary East Coast facilities in the NFL Films building in Mount Laurel, New Jersey.

 As of June 2023, NFL Network was available in 51.5 million television households in the United States, which was down from approximately 71.1 million households as of February 2015, as cord cutting continues to affect the industry.

+In 2026, it was announced that the network was one of the NFL media assets whose acquisition by ESPN, Inc. was completed following regulatory approval in the U.S.

 History

 NFL Network was launched on November 4, 2003, only eight months after the owners of the league's 32 teams voted unanimously to approve its formation.
 Originally located in the Los Angeles suburb of Culver City, California, the league invested $100 million to fund the network's operations.
 NFL Films, which produces commercials, television programs, and feature films for the NFL, is a key supplier of NFL Network's programming, with more than 4,000 hours of footage available in its library.
-As a result, much of the network's highlights and recaps feature NFL Films' trademark style of slow-motion game action, sounds of the game, and sideline conversations between players and/or team staff.
+As a result, much of the network's highlights and recaps feature NFL Films' trademark style of slow-motion game action, sounds of the game, and sideline conversations between players and team staff.
 Both the network's site and app, were launched in 2004 (on NFL.com) and 2009, respectively.

 Beginning with the 2006 season, the network began to broadcast eight regular-season NFL games during Thursday prime time, branded as Thursday Night Football.
 In addition to live games, the network has provided coverage of the NFL draft since 2006; its coverage competes with that provided by ESPN and ESPN2.
 It was simulcast in a co-production with Fox Sports for the 2018 edition, though this was only a one-year agreement as exclusive over-the-air broadcast rights moved to ABC for the 2019 edition, which saw ESPN produce a different broadcast for 'casual' fans.
 In 2020, the network simulcast ESPN's coverage of that year's draft which was produced remotely from the basement of commissioner Roger Goodell’s home due to the COVID-19 pandemic.

 On September 8, 2021, the network moved with the rest of NFL Media to a 200,000 sqft space on the campus of Hollywood Park, a development that also features SoFi Stadium in Inglewood, California.
 In addition to office and studio space, the facility also features NFL Media's first outdoor studio and space to host studio audiences.